This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Preheat oven to 350°F. Line a 12-cup muffin pan with paper liners and set it aside.

-• In the bowl of an electric mixer, combine the butter and sugar.
-Cream until light and fluffy, 3-5 minutes.
+• Prepare the wet ingredients: In a large bowl, add the butter and sugar.
+Using a handheld mixer, cream until light and fluffy, 3-5 minutes.
 Add the eggs, one at a time, making sure each incorporates.
-Mix in the sour cream and vanilla.
+Then mix in the sour cream and vanilla extract.

 2 cups all-purpose flour, 1 tsp baking powder, ½ tsp baking soda, ½ tsp kosher salt

-• With a serrated knife, make large shards of chocolate and fold them into the batter by hand.
+• Add the chocolate: With a serrated knife, make large shards of chocolate and fold them into the batter by hand.

 12 oz semi-sweet chocolate bars (I use Ghirardelli)

-• Portion the batter into the prepared 12 muffin cups.
+• Bake: Portion the batter into the prepared 12 muffin cups.
 Sprinkle the tops with turbinado sugar.
-Bake in the preheated oven until the muffins are golden and a skewer inserted in the middle comes out clean, 25-35 minutes.
+Bake in the preheated 350°F oven until the muffins are golden, and a skewer inserted in the middle comes out clean, 25-35 minutes.
+Remove from the oven and cool in the pan for 5 minutes.
+Remove from the pan and finish cooling on a rack.

 2 tbsp turbinado sugar